 Medieval Fantasy and lots of Puzzles make Trine more than just a charming game.
 It is clever, fun, and has a lot of depth to it.

 This title’s adventure takes place in a Forsaken and Ruined kingdom where you will have to solve physics-based puzzles through the first three titles of the franchise while you try to find the Trine to understand and control its powers.

 Trine is a puzzle platformer that lets players control.
 Join Amadeus the Wizard, Pontius the Knight, and Zoya.
 In order to advance in their quests, the player must learn how to use the exclusive abilities of each character — many times combining them somehow.

-Celeste is the game for you if you are looking for something that can be both a relaxing experience and a platforming challenge.
+Games like Celeste are perfect if you are looking for something that can be both a relaxing experience and a platforming challenge.
 The game has infinite lives and slowly introduces new mechanics while unraveling the storyline.